Change Maker

 Berardi didn’t write this book for pastors, and I’m not sure how he’d feel about me recommending it.
 A positive review is a positive review, I guess.

 There’s a danger in forging a pastoral theology from reading business books.
-It’s one of my beefs: we’ve adopted CEO as the model for pastoring, and business and leadership books and conferences as our authority.
+One of my concerns is that we've adopted the CEO model for pastoring, relying on business and leadership books and conferences as our main authority.
 We must be shaped by Scripture.
 It defines our task; it must shape us and our ministries.

 I wouldn’t recommend a book like this to a pastor who didn’t believe that and live in light of that belief.